Maine town manager under fire for promoting white separatism, criticizing Islam

 The paper interviewed the pastor of First Parish Unitarian Universalist Church in Portland who said that what Kawczynski was doing was awful.

-“He’s going against everything that is American and what we stand for,” Rev. Christinia Sillari said.
+“He’s going against everything that is American and what we stand for,” the Rev. Christinia Sillari said.
 “He needs to be stopped.”

+“Wow,” American Civil Liberties Union of Maine legal director Zachary Heiden said in The Bangor Daily News, calling Kawczynski's views “shockingly racist.”

 The Bangor Daily News reported Friday that Kawczynski frequently shared his political views on the far-right website GAB and his personal Facebook page.